stg-tud/ungoml/README.md

 You can also run the tests in Visual Studio Code, the test settings have been preconfigured.

 Some tests are version and package specific, so the paths for the tests should be updated to the corresponding packages.

-## Classifier - anonymized submission

-- The anoymized repository with the classifier: <https://anonymous.4open.science/r/unsafe-go-classifier-103C>
-- Fork of `unsafe_go_study_result` that includes our CFG generation implementation along with the data used for labelling: <https://anonymous.4open.science/r/unsafe_go_study_results-F24B>

-[^1]: After publication, the image will be available via a docker registery.
-Thus, it will be sufficient to use `docker pull`.